 It is simply amazing how script-like articles follow the same formula: one sided title, story excusing kidnapper’s action based on fabrications and slander; CYA part, i.e “quotes (usually, full of omissions, or straight down misleading citations [I’ve been there experienced it first-hand] from the left behind parent, with the final, standard accusation of “subservient, heartless stand by the judge” towards the law.

 The same argument coming from the same caliber of “reporters” [I call them propagandists for hire]: Continue reading “Olivia kidnapped to Poland from Spain: Gazeta.pl and prosecutor demand Hague Convention to be ignored.”

 I received a comment from Craig Michael, a father from Cyprus, whose child was abducted to Poland by a Polish woman,his former partner Marta.
 Attached is the story from the Cyprus Reporter.

 This story is a very typical child abduction case (believe it or not).
 Same “reasons”, same events, and the same results.
 It is like a bad sequel, if it wasn’t a real very tragic and exhausting situation.
 Another child abducted by a clearly unscrupulous, with no morals woman, whose only concerned was her, not her daughter.
 Shameful indeed.

 As in many other cases, Polish judicial system is failing.
 Unable, or rather, Continue reading “Another Polish mother decides to “return” to Poland taking illegally child.”

-In a meantime, what is doing Polish Police?
-Continue reading “Another child hidden by a Polish mother …the cycle of violence continues”
+In a meantime, what is doing the Polish police?
+Continue reading “Another child is hidden by a Polish mother … the cycle of violence continues”